-As those of us on the Older Calendar celebrate the Baptism of the Lord today, I’m thinking that we continue, on our cross-carrying journeys, to be immersed in both baptisms – the one in the “water” of our tears “for repentance,” and the one in the now-sanctified, by Christ’s immersion in it, water, filled “with the Holy Spirit and fire.”
-So let me open my heart to the fire of the Holy Spirit today, by confessing my sins and making the positive change that is “repentance” (or “metanoia” in Greek, which means “a change of mind” or a “change of focus”).
-Thank You, Lord, for being baptized with the baptism that we are baptized with, and showing us the Way to new life in You.
+As those on the “New” Calendar celebrate the Eve of the Lord’s Baptism today, and those of us on the Older Calendar are preparing to greet Him in Bethlehem, I’m thinking that we continue, on our cross-carrying journeys, to be immersed in both baptisms – the one in the “water” of our tears “for repentance,” and the one in the now-sanctified, by Christ’s immersion in it, water, filled “with the Holy Spirit and fire” (Mt 3: 3b, 11b).
+So let me open my heart to the fire of the Holy Spirit today, by confessing my sins and making the positive change that is “repentance.”
+Thank You, Lord, for being baptised with the baptism that we are baptised with, and showing us the Way to new life in You.